-- Guided by district Strategic Goal(s) # 1 - Currently, there are three tutorials offered to students to assist in gaining information literacy related skills.
+- Guided by district Strategic Goal(s) #1 - Currently, there are three tutorials offered to students to learn information literacy related skills.
 There were four, but the change from EBSCOhost to EBSCO Discovery Service (EDS) made the EBSCOhost tutorial obsolete.
-Additionally, the tutorials currently available have not been changed in approximately five years and need significant updating in both content, technology and design.
+Additionally, the tutorials currently available have not been changed in approximately five years and need significant updating in both content and design.

-- 1. Identify the current standard for online tutorials products in higher education library science. - 2.
-Acquire the necessary training to update and create new tutorials to the current standard. - 3.
-Acquire the necessary technology to update and create new tutorials to the current standard. - 4.
-Update the current tutorials and develop new ones as needed. - 5.
-Use various forms of student assessment to gauge success and make additional changes as needed.
+- 1. Identify the current standard for online tutorials products. - 2.
+Acquire the necessary training to cerate new tutorials to the current standard. - 3.
+Acquire the necessary technology to create new tutorials to the current standard. - 4.
+Remake the current tutorials and develop new ones as needed.